arpeetrathii/50-Days-Of-SQLi/README.md

 - [ ] Read writeups/vlogs related to SQL injection
 - [ ] Do other labs (from Github)

-My plans(For hunting - 2hrs atleast daily from the day I feel like):
+My plans For hunting (2hrs atleast daily from the day I feel like):
 - [ ]  Will select certain programs
 - [ ]  Hunt each and every parameter of those